How many times can you take the morning after pill?

 What's the lowdown?

-You may have heard myths such as you can only take the morning after pill three times in your life, or that it’s harder to get pregnant if you’ve used the morning after pill.
+You may have heard myths that you can only take the morning after pill three times in your life, or that it’s harder to get pregnant if you’ve used the morning after pill.
 Let’s get one thing straight: this is just not true.
 Here’s what you do need to know…

 How many times can you take the morning after pill?

 There is no limit to the amount of times you can take the morning after pill, or how often you can take it.
 The morning after pill is safe to take; as both the levonorgestrel and ellaOne morning after pills have no long term effects on your body, and won’t cause any fertility problems.
-However, healthcare professionals don’t recommend taking it too often, as it’s simply not reliable as an ongoing contraceptive method.
-LoviOne is a brand of levonorgestrel based morning after pill that you can view here.

-There are plenty of contraception options available that are far more effective and easy to use, whether you want to use hormonal contraception or not.
-If you are currently using a contraceptive, but find that it’s not working out well for you, e.g. you keep forgetting to take your pill, the patch irritates your skin or you just don’t get on with condoms, try our contraception recommender tool to help find a method that may work better for you, or book an appointment with one of our women’s health GPs for personalised advice on ongoing contraception options that can be used in the short or longer term.
+If you are currently using a birth control method, but find that it’s not working out well for you, e.g. you keep forgetting to take your pill, the patch irritates your skin or you just don’t get on with condoms, try our contraception recommender tool to help find a method that may work better for you.
+Or book an appointment with one of our women’s health GPs for personalised advice on ongoing contraception options that can be used in the short or longer term.

 Can you take the morning after pill twice in a menstrual cycle?